 On the street, methamphetamine is referred to as meth, crystal meth and glass.
 Meth may be found in several forms, either as a powder, termed “crystal;” a rock-like version termed “ice;” or as a liquid for injection.
 Like many stimulants, the rush from meth is relatively short-lived, lasting only about five to 30 minutes.
 However, the pleasurable feelings from meth may last six or 12 hours.

 One study reported that there are roughly 11.7 million methamphetamine abusers in the United States.
 For these individuals, access to comprehensive treatment is key to rehabilitation and protection from the many dangers of meth abuse.

-The Long-Term Side Effects And Dangers Of Methamphetamine Abuse
+Long-Term Side Effects And Dangers Of Meth Abuse

 The longer a person uses a drug, the greater the opportunity for harm to the body and mind.
-Further, long-term use increases the odds that a person will become addicted.
+Further, long-term use increases the odds that a person will become addicted to.